MMA fighter dies following 19-second knockout

 Crazy 1 punch knockout BKFC 20 #BKFC20 pic.twitter.com/1ypGt3qdQi— SEATTLE MIKE (@fightswfriends) August 21, 2021

-No cause of death has been released.
+No cause of death has been officially released, although his opponent Dillon Cleckler said it was from pneumonia.

 On 23 September, a woman named Amber Willard who identified herself as Mr Thornton’s “on-off partner” of seven years posted an update on his condition on his personal Facebook page.